 The project generally consists of roadway and utility trench improvements along Pleasant Street between Carleton Street and Aubrey Street.
 The primary scope of work is to repair excessive settling along utility trenches that has created uneven pavement and unsafe driving conditions.

-Work includes the removal and replacement of the utility trench backfill material, damaged concrete curb and gutter, asphalt pavement, and utility adjustments with new concrete collars for protection.
+Work includes the removal and replacement of the utility trench backfill material, damaged concrete curb and gutter, asphalt pavement, and utility adjustments.

 The proposed Lift Station will be located at the southwest corner of SR89 and Prescott Lakes Parkway.
 A new force main will connect the Lift Station to the existing gravity sewer system in Prescott Lakes Parkway.
 Construction of this lift station will include a reimbursement district for all parcels that will benefit from its construction.